pedrograd/AInfluencer/docs/CONTROL_PLANE.md

 Default: one atomic step.

-You may do up to 5 atomic changes if they share the same surface area and verification.
+You may do up to N atomic changes IF:
+- N=5 by default
+- N=10 if changes are same surface area and tests are cheap
+- Same surface area (same module/folder)
+- Same minimal verification

 Stop immediately if: